WowzaMediaSystems/wse-plugin-loadandlockappinstances/README.md

-# Load And Lock App Instances
+# LoadAndLockAppInstances
-The **LoadAndLockAppInstances** server listener for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) allows you to have an application load and remain loaded until the Streaming Engine is shut down.
+Use the **ServerListenerLoadAndLockAppInstances** server listener for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) when you need to have an application load and remain loaded until the Wowza Streaming Engine media server is shut down.
+The server listener can be configured to load multiple applications or application instances on the server.

 ## Prerequisites
 Wowza Streaming Engine 4.0.0 or later is required.

 ## Usage
-Specify the application(s) per vhost of which to load by leveraging the appropriate properties.
+Specify the applications and application instances that you want to load for each virtual host by leveraging the appropriate properties.

 ## More resources
 [Wowza Streaming Engine Server-Side API Reference](https://www.wowza.com/resources/WowzaStreamingEngine_ServerSideAPI.pdf)